iotaledger/susee-streams-poc/susee-node/README.md

 To securely manage the *Block Storage Keys* that need to be validated in the cluster, these keys are stored in the *Minio Database* in the following *Minio Buckets*:
-* keys-to-send-to-peer-collector<br>
+* `keys-to-send-to-peer-collector`<br>
   Used by the original *INX Collector* to store *Block Storage Keys* that could not be communicated to the *Peer INX Collector* due to a *Peer INX Collector* service outage.<br>
-  The original *INX Collector* will try to communicate these keys later on and in case of success remove the keys from the bucket.
+  The original *INX Collector* will try to communicate these keys later on and in case of success, remove the keys from the bucket.
-* objects-inspection-list<br>
+* `objects-inspection-list`<br>
   Used by the *Peer INX Collector* to store *Block Storage Keys* that need to be validated in the local *Minio Database*.
-  After a blocks existence has been successfuly validated the *Block Storage Key* is removed.
+  After the block-existence has been successfully validated, the *Block Storage Key* is removed.
 If the block can not be found in the local *Minio Database*, the block is fetched from the original *INX Collector*, stored in the local *Minio Database*